Supreme Smear: Lin Wood Goes Full Q in Bonkers Tweet Telling 800,000-Plus Followers That Chief Justice Roberts Called Trump a ‘Motherf***er’ on a Phone Call

 Just when you thought you had seen it all from various figures litigating and going off the deep end in the aftermath of the 2020 election, attorney Lin Wood told his 800,000-plus Twitter followers on Thursday that Chief Justice John Roberts said during a phone call in August that President Donald Trump is a “motherfucker” who could not be allowed to have another term.

-Wood, who has the QAnon hashtag “#WWG1WGA” in his Twitter bio, prefaced his attack on Roberts and Justice Stephen Breyer by saying that “This may be most important tweet of my life.”
+Wood, who has the QAnon hashtag “#WWG1WGA” in his Twitter bio and recently called on Trump to declare martial law, prefaced his attack on Roberts and Justice Stephen Breyer by saying that “This may be most important tweet of my life.”

 In the next tweet, Wood made a claim that was both risible and beyond belief.
 He initially claimed to have knowledge of a phone conversation from Aug.
 19 wherein Roberts vowed that Trump was a “motherfucker” who would not be permitted to be reelected.
 Wood also bizarrely claimed that Breyer was in on the conspiracy.